sparkflows/sparkflows-docs/docs/user-guide/data-preparation/impute.rst

 Impute Advanced
 ----------------------------------------

-Below is a sample workflow which contains Impute Advanced processor in Fire Insights.
+Below is a sample workflow which contains Impute Advanced processor in Sparkflows.
 It demonstrates the usage of Impute Advanced node to replace missing values with constant values as per strategy defined for the selected columns.
 A particular data in the dataset can be replaced with Mean, Median or Mode value.
 It can also be configured to replace missing values with a constant.
 Strategy can be defined for multiple columns in single go.

 It does the following processing of data: